x54-studio/Hive/backend/__docs__/Architecture.md

 ## 10. Continuous Integration & Deployment

-- The CI/CD pipeline (configured via tools like GitHub Actions) runs the test suite on every push.
-- Code coverage thresholds are enforced, and detailed reports are generated.
-- Docker is used for containerized deployment, ensuring consistent environments from development to production.
+- **Docker:** Used for containerized deployment, ensuring consistent environments from development to production.
+- **CI/CD Pipeline:** To be implemented.
+Future integration will include automated test execution on push, code coverage reporting, and deployment automation.

 ---